Irregular sleep–wake rhythm disorder: Medical testing

 A neurological condition or another medical problem may be suspected, in which case, blood tests, a CT scan or an MRI may be used.
 An overnight sleep study is usually not needed to detect this disorder, but may be indicated if other sleep disorders, such as sleep apnea and periodic limb movement disorder, seem likely.
 The overnight sleep study is called polysomnography.
 It charts brain waves, heart beat, muscle activity, and breathing during sleep.
 It also records arm and leg movement.
-It will show if there are other sleep disorders that are causing or increasing the problems with ISWD.
+It will show if there are other sleep disorders that are causing or increasing the problems with ISWRD.

 Management

 Treatment for irregular sleep–wake rhythm tries to enable the body clock in the brain, such that a normal long sleep period at night can be achieved.
 Education about sleep hygiene is important, and counseling can be helpful.
 Melatonin, vitamin B12, sleep aids, wake aids, and other medications may also be used.
 Exposure to light during the daytime and activities occurring at regular times each day may help to restore a normal rhythm.

 The management of this disorder may vary for different subgroups of patients.
-Affected individuals with dementia should not be prescribed sleep-promoting medications (sedatives) for ISWD due to the increased prevalence of adverse effects in this group outweighing the possible benefits.
+Affected individuals with dementia should not be prescribed sleep-promoting medications (sedatives) for ISWRD due to the increased prevalence of adverse effects in this group outweighing the possible benefits.